codio/knowledge/source/instructors/setupcourses/parent-child-courses.rst

 Working with Parent/Child Courses
 =================================
-When a course is created by cloning or using a share code, the course (child) is tied to the original (parent) course so that any updates to an assignment in the parent course are also updated in the child course.
+When a course is created by cloning or using a share code, the course (child) is tied to the original (parent) course and any updates to an assignment in the parent course are also updated in the child course.
 Details of the parent course for any child assignments can be seen from the :ref:`version history button <relationship>` and child assignments can also be :ref:`disconnected <disconect>` if required.

 Update & pull updates
 ---------------------
-After an update in the parent course has been published, from **"Edit Assignments"** area, a **Pull** icon will appear next to the assignments that have changed.
+After an update in the parent course has been published, from **"Edit Assignments"** area, a **Pull** icon will appear next to assignments that have changed.
 Follow these steps to pull the updates.

 1. In the Dashboard, select the course to open it and click on the **Edit Assignments** tab.
 The assignments that have changed show a **Pull** icon.